medvedevgroup/internal/serverinfo.md

 ## What you need to start
-* A PSU account
+* A PSU Access Account
   * If you are not local, you will need to create a Slim account.
 Please talk to Paul first before requesting a slim account.
     * https://ics.psu.edu/advanced-cyberinfrastructure/accounts/slim-access-accounts/
-  * You must have 2fa setup on your account, which you can do at https://2fa.psu.edu/
+  * You must have two factor authorization setup on your account, which you can do at https://2fa.psu.edu/
 * A CSE account
   * [Eric, how do they create a CSE account if they are not CSE students?
 What if they are temporary visitors that need access to the server?]
 * An ACI account (only needed to access archive storage)
+  * Sign up for an account at https://accounts.aci.ics.psu.edu/acipriv.
+You must already have a PSU Access Account.
 * The AnyConnect VPN client, installed on the machine you plan to connect to the server with.
   * You can get the VPN client by going to https://vpn.cse.psu.edu.
 They will need to put in your CSE user id and password and for "second password" enter either  "phone" or a duo number provided by your phone.
+  * More information on the VPN is available at https://www.cse.psu.edu/it/documentation/vpn.
+Unfortunately, you need to be on the VPN to access this information.

 ## Connecting to the server

 * The name of the server is CSE-P112MEDG01.
 * To access it you must first be on the CSE VPN.
-Then, you can just type `ssh CSE-P112MEDG01`
-* Documentation on the VPN available while on the CSE network here https://www.cse.psu.edu/it/documentation/vpn.
-Unfortunately without being on the CSE network it cannot be accessed.
+You will need your CSE credentials for this.
+* After you are on the VPN, you can ssh into the host `CSE-P112MEDG01`
+* Your username/password are your PSU access account.

 ## Archival storage:
 * Not mounted on server, but data can be moved there using methods below.
 * The host name for accessing the storage is: datamgr.aci.ics.psu.edu
 * The directory of our data is /archive/pzm11/default
-* You (and any of your collaborators) can sign up for accounts at: https://accounts.aci.ics.psu.edu/acipriv
-* If you have issues or questions just submit a ticket to our i-ASK center: https://iask.aci.ics.psu.edu

 * To access the data, you have various options:
   * lftp sftp://user@datamgr.aci.ics.psu.edu:22 <applewebdata://A275D139-EFAC-4822-A3E0-FBC240CD66BF> -e 'mirror --verbose --use-pget-n=8 -c /remote/path /local/path'
     * sftp:// = uses SFTP protocol